BalaDhinesh/Accelerating_Standard_and_Modified_AES128/README.md

-# Goal:
-Accelerating the AES algorithm on an FPGA and comparing the speedup with both AES and Modified AES algorithms.
+# Accelerating the AES algorithm on an FPGA and comparing the speedup with both AES and Modified AES algorithms

-## Deliverables:
+## Deliverables
 - Accelerating the AES (Advanced Encryption Standard) and Modified AES algorithms on an FPGA.
 Implementation using Verilog (including Test benches).
 - Wrapping the design using Microblaze/Zynq with AXI interface.
 - C codes to provide input text and for obtaining the encrypted output text.